 As the holidays grow closer, you may be getting your home ready to host family or friends for an extended period of time.
 Amidst the cleaning and meal preparations, don’t forget to give some attention to your home’s plumbing system to divert possible holiday plumbing catastrophes.
 Correct known issues now to keep from dealing with that embarrassing plumbing emergency with a house full of guests.
 If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that doesn’t function properly, have those concerns addressed by a professional plumber before your guests arrive.

 Regarding the dreaded toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
-Your toilet can end up clogged by the use of too much toilet paper and from unacceptable things that find their way into the toilet and get flushed, like sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
+Your toilet can end up clogged by the use of too much toilet paper and from unacceptable things that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may think about a bathroom sign with reminders of what not to flush.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 484-401-7577 if you’ve discovered any last minute plumbing issues that you would rather not put on your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 484-401-7577 if you’ve found any last minute plumbing issues that you would rather not put on your holiday guests!